 What's the Difference between Medicare and Medicaid?

-Many senior parents and caregivers are confused about the benefits provided by Medicare and Medicaid, or the basic requirements of eligibility for each one.
+Many elderly parents and caregivers are confused about the benefits provided by Medicare and Medicaid, or the basic requirements of eligibility for each one.

 It's important for elderly parents and caregivers to understand the differences between the two programs and what each service offers and covers.
 At its most basic definition, Medicare was designed to pay for health care services provided to Social Security beneficiaries starting at age 65.
 In addition, these services are available to individuals with permanent disabilities, various groups of individuals, and those suffering from end-stage renal disease processes.
 Medicaid is controlled by state governments and is designed to provide health care coverage for low-income families and individuals such as elderly parents.